 - Murad K, Kitzman DW.
 Frailty and multiple comorbidities in the elderly patient with heart failure: implications for management.
 Heart Fail Rev 2012;17:581-8.

-Keywords: Acute Disease, Aged, Anaerobic Threshold, Anemia, Antihypertensive Agents, Arthritis, Cardiomyopathies, Comorbidity, Coronary Artery Bypass, Coronary Artery Disease, Dementia, Diabetes Mellitus, Dyspnea, Frail Elderly, Heart Failure, Heart Valve Diseases, Hypotension, Insulin Resistance, Muscle Weakness, Myocardial Infarction, Oxidative Stress, Pulmonary Disease, Chronic Obstructive, Renal Insufficiency, Chronic, Sarcopenia, Secondary Prevention, Sedentary Lifestyle, Geriatrics
+Keywords: Acute Disease, Aged, Anaerobic Threshold, Anemia, Antihypertensive Agents, Arthritis, Cardiomyopathies, Comorbidity, Coronary Artery Bypass, Coronary Artery Disease, Dementia, Diabetes Mellitus, Dyspnea, Frail Elderly, Heart Failure, Heart Valve Diseases, Hypotension, Insulin Resistance, Muscle Weakness, Myocardial Infarction, Oxidative Stress, Pulmonary Disease, Chronic Obstructive, Renal Insufficiency, Chronic, Sarcopenia, Secondary Prevention, Sedentary Behavior, Geriatrics

 < Back to Listings